sn4k3/UVtools/README.md

 - View all used settings
 - Edit print properties and save file
 - Mutate and filter layers
-- Check islands, overhangs, resin traps and repair/remove them as other issues
+- Check islands, overhangs, resin traps, empty layers and repair/remove them as other issues
 - Export file to a folder
 - Convert format to another format
 - Calibration tests